wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/index.rst

 Elasticsearch cluster
 =====================

 The Elastic Stack can be installed as a single-node cluster or as a multi-node cluster.
-The single-node installation will be performed in only one host where Open Distro for Elasticsearch will be installed.
-The multi-node installation consists of the installation of several Elastic Stack nodes in different hosts that will communicate between them.
+The single-node installation is performed on only one host, where Open Distro for Elasticsearch is installed.
+The multi-node installation process consists of installing several Elastic Stack nodes on different hosts that communicate among them.
 This kind of installation provides high availability and load balancing.

 .. toctree::
     :maxdepth: 1